unicode-org/message-format-wg/docs/glossary-and-resources.md

 * **locale fallback** - offering a reasonable substitute locale when the requested locale's resources are not available.
 Results may vary depending on context (ex: audio vs. text vs. video).
 * **locale matching** - computing the locale fallback.
 * **resource** - files bundled with an application that are loaded in by the executable code.
 UI strings, etc. and their locale-specific translations are typically stored as resources.
+* **roundtrip (RTT)** - the process of translating text into another language, then translating the result back into the original language.
 * **translation merging** - in l10n TMSes, the document-level interpolation of translated content.
 In other words, the replacing of translatable units in the source document with their equivalent translated units.
 See *interpolate*.
 * **selector** - see *placeholder type*.
 * **specification** - the rules we decide that describe what is passed to the API for message formatting (structure of data, syntax, etc.).